Jvheaney/ru-social/README.md

 We've narrowed down the issue, now what is the cause?
 It's really hard to say for sure, but I have a theory given how SMR drives work.
 The way you write data to an SMR drive involves "lifting" the data sitting ontop of the data you need to modify/access, placing that into cache, modifying the data, then placing the cached data back onto the platter.
 SMR drives tend to have decently large caches for this reason; however, when data is consistently being modified, accessed, and written, much like how logs would be spitting data into files all across a file system under a DDoS attack, that available cache begins to run dry.
 When you run out of cache on the drive, you start getting really funky data.
 Now add ZFS running Raidz2 on top of all that, and you have a real messy situation.
 I think the DDoS put the final nail into the coffin for my SMR drives.

 So what is the solution?
-I needed to purchase perpendicular magnetic recording, or PMR, drives.
+I needed to purchase Perpendicular Magnetic Recording, or PMR, drives.
 These drives record the data more similar to brick walls, with each brick being placed in it's own space, not overlapping any other brick.
 They are accessed individually, and written one by one.
-You get less density for the disk, you pay more for the datacentre approval, but they _just work_.
+You get less density for the disk, you pay more for the datacentre stamp-of-approval, but they _just work_.
 Do not make the same mistake as me, get PMR drives.

 ### Version 2
 Well, we've been gone for 3 months with basically no excuse.
 We can't just come back exactly the same as we left, we need to give people a reason to give us another chance.